skycryptor/sky-sdk-go/README.md

 ## Docs
 This Skycryptor Go SDK documentation available in GoDocs https://godoc.org/github.com/skycryptor/skycryptor-sdk-go

+## Use Cases
+- KYC Applications
+- End-to-Enc encrypted cloud collaboration
+- Decentralized Supply-Chain management
+- Keeping data private from the subset of peers in Hyperledge Fabric Channels
 ## Support
 Our developer support team is here to help you.
 Find out more information on our [Help Center](https://help.skycryptor.com/).